Benefits if You Leave Before Age 55

 Your participation in this program ends on the last day of the month in which you leave the University.

 If you participate in one or more of the University’s retirement plans when your employment ends, you may:

-- Leave your vested retirement accumulations with TIAA-CREF and/or Vanguard and continue to direct the investment of your retirement plan assets until the law requires you to start receiving benefits;
+- Leave your vested retirement accumulations with TIAA and continue to direct the investment of your retirement plan assets until the law requires you to start receiving benefits;

 - Transfer/rollover your vested accumulations to another tax-deferred account such an Individual Retirement Account (IRA) or 401(k) plan or another 403(b) sponsored by your new employer which will continue the tax-deferred status of your retirement money; or